WAR

 Then, configure the URL pattern for this servlet:

-Configure Gretty
+Configure the Gretty plugin

 The Gretty plugin allows you to run a servlet application on Jetty and Tomcat.
-To install this plugin, open the build.gradle.kts file and add the following code to the plugins block:

 Then, you can configure it in the gretty block as follows: